-Upon receipt of the assignment, the PMOC should obtain the specified materials from the project sponsor.
-The PMOC may already be generally familiar with the project through ongoing monitoring activities.
-It is advised that PMOC personnel unfamiliar with the project review the materials in preparation for their on-site visit.
+Upon receipt of the assignment, the PMOC should obtain the specified materials from the Sponsor.
+The PMOC may already be generally familiar with the project as a result of on-going monitoring activities.
+If the assigned personnel are not familiar with the project, they should review the materials in preparation for their on-site visit.